Nitrokey/nitrokey-documentation/source/components/nitrokeys/storage/faq.rst

 .. faq:: What is the User PIN for?

-   The user PIN is at least 6-digits long and is used to get access to the contect of the Nitrokey.
+   The user PIN is at least 6-digits long and is used to get access to the content of the Nitrokey.
 This is the PIN you will use a lot in every day use e.g. for decrypting messages, for unlocking your encrypted storage (NK Storage only) etc.